The Cologne Cathedral.

 Establishing an Archetype

-A storied Gothic cathedral constructed over eight centuries.
-Considered the most complete and impressive High Gothic cathedral ever constructed.
-The Cologne Cathedral serves as a touchstone and archetype for analyzing other sacred spaces
+A storied Gothic cathedral constructed over eight centuries, the Cologne Cathedral is considered the most complete and impressive High Gothic church ever constructed.
+The Cathedral serves as a touchstone and archetype for analyzing other sacred spaces.

 architecture, sacred, spiritual, masterplan, materiality, history